Appearances (shorts): Recall

 - Punny Name: Balderich certainly is quite bald.
 Balderich has gold and fur trimmed armor and apparently his own castle, so he is also quite rich.

 - Not to mention that Balderich's death was a major tearjerker.

-- Rated M for Manly: He made Reinhardt, freaking REINHARDT, look like a girly pretty boy!
+- Rated M for Manly: Reinhardt, freaking REINHARDT, pales in comparison to him!

 - So Proud of You: When Reinhardt gives him his hammer, Balderich gives him this look.